Michael L. Thompson

 Growing up in the mountains of Virginia generated within me a great appreciation of nature.
 This appreciation led me to pursue a B.S. degree in Forestry and Wildlife from Virginia Tech and subsequently to a 31 year career in forestry with the State of North Carolina.
 My career was dedicated to improving the forests in NC and assisting landowners with sound forest management.

-g in 2003, I took a woodturning class at Alamance Community College.
+Upon retiring in 2003, I took a woodturning class at Alamance Community College.

 It was in this class that a new passion was born -